Airtable/blocks/docs/api.md

 Returns **[Array][60]&lt;[Record][71]>** all of the records in this query result

+##### unloadData

+Unloads data for the query result.

+Every call to `loadDataAsync` should have a matching call to `unloadData`.

+Returns **void**

 ##### unwatch

 Unwatch keys watched with `.watch`.

 Should be called with the same arguments given to `.watch`.

+Unwatching a key that needs to load data asynchronously will automatically cause the data to be unloaded.

 ###### Parameters